My 2022 predictions: Nicola Sturgeon, Boris Johnson and Joe Biden will all announce they are stepping down (and Scotland will score great World Cup goals) Alex Cole-Hamilton MSP - ExBulletin

 My 2022 predictions: Nicola Sturgeon, Boris Johnson and Joe Biden will all announce they are stepping down (and Scotland will score great World Cup goals) Alex Cole-Hamilton MSP

 I am quite dreadful to predict the future.
-This may be evidenced by last year in the fact that Michael Gove is not Prime Minister, Nicola Sturgeon is * still * Prime Minister of Scotland and the Olympics have not been postponed until 2022.
+This can be demonstrated from last year by the fact that Michael Gove is not Prime Minister, Nicola Sturgeon is * still * Prime Minister of Scotland and the Olympics have not been postponed until 2022.

 It was not all catastrophic, I was right on a few points last year.
 There was no referendum and the separatist parties failed to get more than 50 percent of the vote among themselves in the Holyrood election.